apache/airflow/contributing-docs/05_pull_requests.rst

 set in the constructor (``__init__`` method) of the operator and usually their values should come from the ``__init__`` method arguments.
-The reason for that is that the templated fields are evaluated at the time of the operator execution and when you pass arguments to the operator in the DAG, the fields that are set on the class just before the ``execute`` method is called are processed through templating engine and the fields values are set to the result of applying the templating engine to the fields (in case the field is a structure such as dict or list, the templating engine is applied to all the values of the structure).
+The reason for that is that the templated fields are evaluated at the time of the operator execution and when you pass arguments to the operator in the Dag, the fields that are set on the class just before the ``execute`` method is called are processed through templating engine and the fields values are set to the result of applying the templating engine to the fields (in case the field is a structure such as dict or list, the templating engine is applied to all the values of the structure).